renatols-jf/spboot-chassi/README.md

 As of version `0.1.0`, the framework supports tracing / distributed tracing.
 Every `Request` is traced by default - note that traced is used in general since tracing might be disabled, or a specific execution of a request might not be sampled, depending on the configuration.
-If a `Request` is never to be sampled, it can be annotated with [@NotTraceable](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/monitoring/tracing/NotTraceable.java).
+If a `Request` is never to be sampled, even though general tracing is desired, it can be annotated with [@NotTraceable](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/monitoring/tracing/NotTraceable.java).

 Considering that a request is traced and sampled, by default, a single `Span` will be created with the request's name.
-The framework considers a method as the scope of a `Span`.
 To add more spans, the class in which a method or methods will be exported as spans, has to be annotated with [@Traceable](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/monitoring/tracing/Traceable.java).
 This will not trigger automatic span creations, as the methods which will be traced also need to be annotated with [@Span](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/monitoring/tracing/Span.java).